tendermint/spec/rfc/001-block-retention.md

 ### Neutral

+* Reduced block retention requires application changes, and cannot be controlled directly in Tendermint.

-* Minimum application-specified block retention sets a lower bound on disk space requirements for all nodes.
+* Application-specified block retention may set a lower bound on disk space requirements for all nodes.

 ## References